• Skip to primary navigation

 Closeup of Jalapeno Simple Syrup in a glass jar.

-Looking for more homemade simple syrup recipes?
+Looking for more syrup recipes?

 Jalapeno Simple Syrup